 Are you tired of trying to fit into social norms?
 Do you feel a higher calling that is asking you to walk your own path and find your true self?
 Then you need to stop seeking social interactions and start getting comfortable with being yourself.
-You don’t need to live your life like everyone else does.
+You don’t need to live your life as everyone else does.
 Choose your path and set out on your own adventure.
 Embrace being a lone wolf and the freedom you experience will be priceless.

 If there is any advice I would universally give to every person, regardless of who they are, it is this: walk your own path.